 I care because ethics exist in every industry to protect the true professionals, and the clients receiving services from these professionals.

 Nearly every industry has a corresponding association or organization that seeks to set standards and further their industry.
-Examples, American Bar Association, National Association of Realtors®, American Marketing Association and Public Relations Society of America.
+Examples: Social Media Club, American Bar Association, National Association of Realtors®, American Marketing Association and Public Relations Society of America.

 It is actions such as the ones carried out by Burson-Marsteller employees that I’m grateful we have a strong set of guidelines to protect the real professional, and ensure the integrity of the PR industry is upheld.